krisarmstrong/seed/docs/internal/COMPLIANCE_MAPPINGS.md

 **Requirement:**

-> "Develop processes and technical controls to identify, classify, securely handle, retain, and
-> dispose of data."
+> "Develop processes and technical controls to identify, classify, securely handle, retain, and dispose of data."

-#### The Seed Capabilities:
+#### The Seed Capabilities

 | Sub-Control                                 | The Seed Feature                                                                                   | Evidence/Audit Value                                                                        |
 | ------------------------------------------- | -------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- |